eloj/fuzzy-search/README.md

 Specify `-1` for `max_k` if you want the true distance returned in every case.

-A buffer the length of the longest input string is allocated on the stack, i.e space is in `O(min(|s1|,|s2|))`.
+A buffer proportional to the length of the shortest input string is allocated on the stack, i.e space is in `O(min(|s1|,|s2|))`.

 The function contains a fair amount of pre-checks which sacrifice a little bit of